 Sat.
 31 August Events**

-The premiere screening of a new, interactive, short-film introducing the life of Sir Arnold Edward Trevor Bax (1883-1953).
-Commissioned by the Australian Discovery Orchestra and created by Victor Kazan and Walter Dobrowolski, the film will also be available online immediately after the opening concert to allow exploration of all the interactive elements.
+The premiere screening of a new, short-film introducing the life of Sir Arnold Edward Trevor Bax (1883-1953).
+Commissioned by the Australian Discovery Orchestra and created by Victor Kazan and Walter Dobrowolski, the film will also be available online during and after the Festival for further exploration.

 Pre-concert talk on the life of Sir Arnold Bax, discussing why this titan of 20th-Century British Music and Master of the King’s Music has been inexplicably neglected on the concert stage over the last 60 years.
 The talk will also give an introduction to the influence both Ireland and the idea of a ‘Celtic North’ had on Bax’s musical language and literary imagination up to the end of the Great War.